28NS30/M1ID/README.md

 this model.
 At some point in the hopefully not-so-distant future, I want to rewrite/adapt it into OOP and wrap it all in a neural network class.
 I also want to maybe leverage some libraries or cpp threading to improve the performance speed with matrix multiplication.
 Once I'm satisfied with Neural Network, I think I might start to either apply it for some modeling problems, branch it into something reinforcement learning related, or perhaps have it play a game.
 I definitely learned quite a bit from this project and it was quite interesting.

+## 3. SIR Models

+#### Purpose
+The purpose of this project is to model the spread of a disease through –I guess– the world.
+I actually implemented 2 different-ish ones that build upon each other.
+The first was to use a basic SIR model to model the number of Suscetible, Infected, and Recovered/Dead people.
+Then I adapted the model to put into consideration the number of people exposed, transitioning it into a SEIR model.

+#### Description
+The model is suprisingly simple and kind of just works iteratively.
+There isn't exactly any ml in this, but I still found it pretty interesting.
+Honestly a really really easy model.
+The model works by using predefined constants to determine the rate at which people move from group to group.
+This model isn't so much technically difficult –or rather not at all– but is suprisingly good at predicting/modeling disease outbreaks given the right research.

+#### Results
+I'm not gonna lie this was incredibly underwhelming.
+I thought it was going to be really cool but it was really just a loop.
+There are some modifications I could apply to make it more interesting.
+For example, by adding in a bit of randomness into the model, I could make it stochastic or perhaps into a Monte Carlo simulation.
+However I'm just really sick of this thing –pun intended– and I want to move on.
+This model marks a bit of a pivot in my journey.
+Before this I was just doing general models that I thought (and still think) are cool, but moving forward, I think I'll try to be a bit more structured and actually start working away at some of the ideas I have listed.